rom1504/img2dataset/README.md

   * **pyspark** use a pyspark session to create workers on a spark cluster (see details below)
 * **subjob_size** the number of shards to download in each subjob supporting it, a subjob can be a pyspark job for example (default *1000*)
 * **retries** number of time a download should be retried (default *0*)
+* **disable_all_reencoding** if set to True, this will keep the image files in their original state with no resizing and no conversion, will not even check if the image is valid.
+Useful for benchmarks.
+To use only if you plan to post process the images by another program and you have plenty of storage available. (default *False*)

 ## How to tweak the options